Aggressively defending your rights at some of the most reasonable rates around.

 • This is not an option for DWI or speeding tickets over 15mph.

-• DMV only recognizes two PJCs every 5 years.
+• DMV only recognizes two PJCs every 5 years

-Cotten Law Firm Can Help
+Cotten Law Firm, PLLC Can Help

 As with most things, a PJC can be a great option in certain circumstances, but not ideal for others – it is not a one-size-fits-all solution.
-At Cotten Law Firm, our Raleigh PJC attorney is prepared to help you understand the charges against you and all of the options available.
+At Cotten Law Firm, PLLC, our Raleigh PJC attorney is prepared to help you understand the charges against you and all of the options available.

 If you are facing criminal charges in Raleigh or anywhere in Wake County, schedule a free case review with our defense attorneys by calling us at 984-600-3090 to protect your future.